-When Aer Arann operated its first commercial flight in 1970, its ambition was to provide a friendly, reliable, value for money air service to 1,000 islanders, located in Inis Mór off the west coast of Ireland with a fleet of BN-2 Islanders.
+Aer Arann was established in 1970 by James Coen and Ralph Langan to provide a friendly, reliable, value for money air service to 1,000 islanders, located in Inis Mór off the west coast of Ireland with a fleet of BN-2 Islanders.

 In the 1980's Aer Arann's unyielding spirit of independence saw the airline expand its services which began with the introduction of the Dublin - Galway route.

-In 1994, ownership of the company changed hands falling under the stewardship of Padraig O'Ceidigh.
+In 1994, Pádraig Ó Céidigh purchased the airline.
 In that year, passenger traffic doubled, but just as importantly, the airline won its first award for service.
 In obtaining the ISO 9000 Quality Award, Aer Arann became the first European airline to achieve this accolade.